School mural becomes backdrop for cultural conflict

 “It’s just a matter of showing that you won’t stand down when there are bullies out there or a faction of people who don’t agree with you or have these, I would say, old-school, bigoted feelings that just want to force their way…” he said.

-The complaining parents are not backing down and intend to attend a school board meeting Monday, with one parent telling News 8 via text Friday that they would continue to push for the entire mural’s removal despite “horrible attacks.”
+The complaining parents are not backing down and intend to attend a school board meeting Monday, with one parent telling WATE’s sister station WOOD via text Friday that they would continue to push for the entire mural’s removal despite “horrible attacks.”

 The school superintendent urged civility.

-“The idea of listening to each other, like really listening to each other with compassion has eroded a little bit,” Superintendent Brett Zuver told News 8.
+“The idea of listening to each other, like really listening to each other with compassion has eroded a little bit,” Superintendent Brett Zuver told WOOD.

 He called the conflict a “microcosm” of culture wars that have been playing out before school boards across the country.